top of page

 Section 5 - Authorization

-The President, President-Elect, Secretary, Treasurer, and such other Officers as may be authorized by the Board of Directors may enter into and execute on behalf of the Texas Chapter contracts, leases, debt obligations and all other forms of agreements or instruments, whether otherwise permitted by law, the Articles of Incorporation and these By-Laws, except where such documents are required by law to be otherwise signed and executed, or where the signing and execution thereof shall be exclusively delegated to some other Officer or agent of the Texas Chapter.
+The President, President-Elect, Secretary, and Treasurer may enter into and execute on behalf of the Texas Chapter contracts, leases, debt obligations and all other forms of agreements or instruments, or otherwise permitted by law, the Articles of Incorporation and these By-Laws, except where such documents are required by law to be otherwise signed and executed, or where the signing and execution thereof shall be exclusively delegated to some other Officer or agent of the Texas Chapter.
+Any matters that must be signed (contracts, leases, debt obligations and all other forms of agreements or instruments) must be presented to the members of the Board of Directors and receive a two-thirds majority vote before being signed, enacted or executed.

 Section 6 - Officer Duties